SAP-samples/partner-reference-application/Tutorials/34a-S4HC-Integration.md

     1. Test the *Service Endpoints* for *S4HCProjects*, *S4HCEnterpriseProjectElement*, *S4HCEntProjTeamMember*, *S4HCEntProjEntitlement*, *S4HCProjectsProcessingStatus*, and *S4HCProjectsProjectProfileCode*: The system returns the respective data from SAP S/4HANA Cloud Public Edition (without filtering).

-    2. The *Create Project in S4 Hana Cloud* button is dependent on the setup of the destinations.
-Once the destinations are correctly configured and the application is deployed to SAP BTP Cloud Foundry runtime, the *Create Project in S4 Hana Cloud* button will be active.
+    2. The *Create Project in SAP S/4HANA Cloud* button is dependent on the setup of the destinations.
+Once the destinations are correctly configured and the application is deployed to SAP BTP Cloud Foundry runtime, the *Create Project in SAP S/4HANA Cloud* button will be active.
     To test this button locally, in _poetrySlamManagerServiceImplementation.js_, change the value of **S4HCIsConnectedIndicator** to **true**:

         ```javascript